 Thor: Ragnarok (2017)

 Classic images of Norse Mythology blended with scenes that look like a Super Nintendo fever dream in space?
-Veeeeeery promising.
-Taika Waititi is an inspired and bold choice of director, and if Marvel was looking to shake up the Thor movies it certainly seems like they’ve done it.
-Every inch of this trailer has us excited — Cate Blanchett as the Mjolnir-shattering villain, Jeff Goldblum in full Goldbloom, Thor once again having to team up with Loki, Hulk fighting Fenris Wolf, and so on and so on.
-We have to wait until November to see the full film, but in the meantime we can watch this trailer every hour on the hour.
+It looked veeeeeery promising.
+Taika Waititi was an inspired and bold choice of director here, and if Marvel was looking to shake up the Thor movies then they certainly made it happen.
+Every inch of this trailer had us excited — Cate Blanchett as the Mjolnir-shattering Hello, Jeff Goldblum in full Goldbloom, Thor once again having to team up with Loki, Hulk fighting Fenris Wolf, and so on and so on.
+After seeing this trailer for the first time we wondered whether the film itself could actually be as good as this trailer promised, and let’s just say we were not let down.

 If the idea of Pixar doing a science fiction movie sounded good in theory, here was proof that it would be absolutely great in practice.
 As the Central Services track from Brazil starts playing, we meet Pixar’s version of the “lonely robot” and the result was love at first sight.
 Taking all of its scenes the first section of the film, this trailer mostly offers up the lovable WALL-E playing with bits of trash and being curious.
 We know by the end that he’s not going to stay in that trash heap called Earth for the entire film, but, more importantly, we get a real sense of his personality.
 He’s quizzical, a bit goofy, very lonely, and extremely adorable.
 How Pixar managed to make us instantly fall for a rolling trash compactor with binocular eyes is beyond us, but manage it they did.